AlibabaCloudDocs/alikafka/intl.en-US/Introduction/Terms.md

     A log cleanup policy.
 Configure a log cleanup policy only if you use local storage.
 Message Queue for Apache Kafka supports the following log cleanup policies:

-    -   delete: It is the default message cleanup policy.
+    -   delete: the default message cleanup policy.
 If the remaining disk space is sufficient, messages are retained for the maximum retention period.
-If the remaining disk space is insufficient \(the disk usage exceeds 85%\), historical messages are deleted to ensure service availability.
+If disk usage exceeds 85%, the disk space is insufficient, and earlier messages are deleted to ensure service availability.
-    -   compact: The [Apache Kafka log compaction policy](https://kafka.apache.org/documentation/?spm=a2c4g.11186623.2.15.1cde7bc3c8pZkD#compaction) is used.
+    -   compact: the [log compaction policy in Apache Kafka](https://kafka.apache.org/documentation/?spm=a2c4g.11186623.2.15.1cde7bc3c8pZkD#compaction).
 Based on the log compaction policy, if the keys of the messages are the same, messages that have the latest key values are retained.
 This policy is applicable to scenarios where the system is recovered from a system failure or the cache is reloaded after system restart.
-For example, when you use Kafka Connect or Confluent Schema Registry, you must store the system status information or configuration information in a log compacted topic.
+For example, when you use Kafka Connect or Confluent Schema Registry, you must store the system status information or configuration information in a log-compacted topic.

-        **Note:** Log compacted topics are generally used only in some ecosystem components, such as Kafka Connect or Confluent Schema Registry.
-Do not set this attribute for a topic used to send and subscribe to messages in other components.
-For more information, see [Message Queue for Apache Kafka demos](https://code.aliyun.com/alikafka/aliware-kafka-demos/tree/master).
+        **Note:** Log-compacted topics are generally used only in some ecosystem components, such as Kafka Connect or Confluent Schema Registry.
+Do not set this attribute for a topic that is used to send and subscribe to messages in other components.
+For more information, see [Message Queue for Apache Kafkademos](https://code.aliyun.com/alikafka/aliware-kafka-demos/tree/master).

 -   **Normal message**